8849818034/8849818034/README.md

 - 👋 Hi, I’m Mayur Bhatasana
 - 👀 I’m interested in SEO and Development
-- 🌱 I’m currently learning Development
+- 🌱 I’m currently learning development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Link Exchnage and guest post Exchange Collaboration
-- 📫 How to reach me ...
+- 📫 here is my Email :7mayurpatel@gmail.com

 <!---
-8849818034/8849818034 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Mayur bhatasana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->